Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Combinatorics of affine Weyl groups

-If $ws<w$, then it follows from \re{border}(a) that $w'\leq w<w''s$, contradicting our assumption.
-Hence we may assume that $ws>w$, in which case by \re{border}(a) we have $w'<ws<w''$, thus it is enough to show that $ws\in C_0$.
+If $ws<w$, then it follows from Section~\re{border}(a) that $w'\leq w<w''s$, contradicting our assumption.
+Hence we may assume that $ws>w$, in which case by Section~\re{border}(a) we have $w'<ws<w''$, thus it is enough to show that $ws\in C_0$.